tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 4. [Request example](docapis_doc_sample_requests.html)
 5. [Response example](docapis_doc_sample_responses_and_schema.html)

-Diving into these sections will give you a solid understanding of how to document REST APIs.
-You'll also learn how to document the [non-reference sections for an API](docnonref.html), such as the [getting started](docapis_doc_getting_started_section.html), [status and error codes](docapis_doc_status_codes.html),  [request authorization](docapis_more_about_authorization.html), and more.
+Exploring each of these sections will give you a solid understanding of how to document REST APIs.
+You'll also learn how to document the [non-reference sections for an API](docnonref.html), such as the [getting started tutorial](docapis_doc_getting_started_section.html), [status and error codes](docapis_doc_status_codes.html), [request authorization](docapis_more_about_authorization.html), and more.

 {% include random_ad2.html %}

 Finally, you'll dive into different ways to [publish REST API documentation](publishingapis.html), exploring tools and specifications such as [GitHub](pubapis_github_wikis.html), [Jekyll](pubapis_jekyll.html), and other [docs-as-code approaches](pubapis_docs_as_code.html).
 You'll learn how to leverage templates, build interactive API consoles so users can try out requests and see responses, and learn how to manage your content through [version control](pubapis_version_control.html).

-We'll also dive into specifications such as the [OpenAPI specification](pubapis_openapi_tutorial_overview.html) and [Swagger](pubapis_swagger_intro.html), which provides tooling for the OpenAPI specification.
+We'll also dive into specifications such as the [OpenAPI specification](pubapis_openapi_tutorial_overview.html) and [Swagger UI](pubapis_swagger_intro.html) (which provides tooling for the OpenAPI specification).
 Additionally, you'll learn how to [document native library APIs](nativelibraryapis.html) and generate [Javadoc](nativelibraryapis_create_javadoc.html).
-Throughout this course, I put these concepts in real, applicable contexts with examples and demos.
+Throughout this course, I put these concepts in real, applicable contexts with hands-on activities and demos.

+## Who the course is for

+The course primarily serves the following audiences:

+* Professional technical writers looking to transition from GUI documentation into more API-focused documentation for developers.
+* Students learning how to prepare themselves technically to succeed in the tech comm field, which is becoming more focused on developer documentation.
+* Developers who are documenting their own APIs and want to know best practices for structure, terminology, and style with tech docs.

 ## Course organization

-This course contains the following sections:
+Descriptions of each section in this course are provided below:

 {% assign sidebar = site.data.docapis %}
 {% for folder in sidebar.folders %}
 * **[{{folder.title}}]({{folder.jurl | remove_first: "/" }})**: {{folder.description}}
 {% endfor %}

+## Sequence and activities

 You don't have to read the sections in order &mdash; feel free to skip around as you prefer.
 But some of the earlier sections (such as the section on [Using a REST API like a developer](likeadeveloper.html) and [Documenting endpoints](docendpoints.html)) follow a somewhat sequential order with the same weather API scenario.

 Because the purpose of the course is to help you learn, there are many activities that require hands-on coding and other exercises.
 Along with the learning activities, there are also conceptual deep dives, but the focus is always on *learning by doing*. {% if site.format == "web" %}Where there are hands-on activities, I typically include this icon in the section title: <i class="fa fa-user-circle"></i>.{% endif %}

 Other topics have the word "Activity" in the title.
-The activities are integrated into various sections, but you can also see a consolidated list of activity content in the [Workshop Activities](docapis_workshop_activities.html).
+The activities are integrated into various sections, but you can also see a consolidated subset of activities in the [Workshop Activities](docapis_workshop_activities.html).
+These are the activities we do during live workshops.

 I refer to the content here as a "course" instead of a book or a website, primarily because I include a lot of exercises throughout in each section, and I find that people who want to learn API documentation prefer a more hands-on "course" experience.